The Navy recruitment process is designed to make sure you have the qualities we need, while helping you identify the ideal role.

 - 6 push ups for females and 15 push ups for males

 - Shuttle runs to level 6.1

-(Clearance Divers and Naval Reserve Divers must achieve 6 heaves (chin ups), 30 push ups, 25 sit ups and shuttle runs to level 10.1)
+(Clearance Divers and Navy Reserve Divers must achieve 6 heaves (chin ups), 30 push ups, 25 sit ups and shuttle runs to level 10.1)